Events

 The Impact of Colorism on Black Youth

-Join us online to explore how colorism affects young Black children and other youth of color.
-Our panel of experts will discuss the challenges Black youth face due to colorism and share strategies for self-actualization, self-love, and self-determination.
-Solutions offered by the panelists will include evidence-based strategies based on current research.
-Emphasis will be on strengthening Black children's racial-cultural identity, socio-emotional well-being, and academic excellence.
+Our panel of experts discussed the challenges Black youth face due to colorism and shared strategies for self-actualization, self-love, and self-determination.
+The panelists offered solutions, including evidence-based strategies based on current research.
+Emphasis was placed on strengthening Black children's racial-cultural identity, socio-emotional well-being, and academic excellence.

 Singing the Song of Black Fatherhood: Restoration to Their Rightful Places